zar-690/Containerisation-and-Deployment-of-Wisecow-Application-on-Kubernetes/README.md

+Dockerization
-Clone the repository:
+1.Clone the repository:
 https://github.com/zar-690/Containerisation-and-Deployment-of-Wisecow-Application-on-Kubernetes.git

-Write Dockerfile:
+2.Write Dockerfile:
 # Use an official Python runtime as a parent image
 FROM python:3.9-slim